 My customers buy my products and return over and over again because not only do they get great customer also because they can sleep at night knowing that they are doing their best at being a conscious consumer.

 These are Matt & Nat bags and wallets.
 Matt & Nat stands for material and nature.
 They are a vegan brand from Montreal.
 The linings are made out of 100% recycled plastic bottles and include sustainable materials such as cork and rubber.
 The outside is made from polyurethane.

 Alchemy Goods uses the inner tubes that are reclaimed from cyclists and bike shops across the country.
 Their materials are sorted, cut, cleaned and prepped in their Seattle workshop and then are assembled at a sewing shop in the neighborhood.

 Malia Designs was formed to increase economic opportunity for women in Cambodia and to support organizations that fight human trafficking in Southeast Asia.

 Fair Trade producer groups that employ disadvantaged people in Cambodia make their products.
 By bringing their crafts to Western markets, they can expand their access to sustainable income.

-Malia Designs also aims to help victims of Human Trafficking by donating to organizations working in this arena.
+Malia Designs also aim to help victims of Human Trafficking by donating to organizations working in this arena.
 Human Trafficking is a multi-billion dollar illegal trade affecting millions of people every year.
 They believe that one way to counteract this global issue is to increase access to economic opportunity in the most affected areas.